AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/store-assist-modules.md

 ---
-title: "Store Assist fulfillment workflows"
+title: "Store Assist Fulfillment Workflows"
 description: "Learn about the Pick, Stage, Hand-Off, and Orders modules available in the Store Assist App.
 These modules enable the end-to-end store fulfillment workflow for BOPIS orders.
-Store Associates use these modules to manage and deliver store pickup orders to customers.
+Store Associates use these modules to manage and deliver store pickup orders to customers."
-."
 role: User
 level: Intermediate
 ---

-# Store Assist workflows
+# Store Assist Fulfillment Workflows

 The Store Assist app provides Store Associates with four modules to manage the in-store fulfillment process for buy online, pick up in store orders:

-**[Pick](#pick-module)**—Get full visibility into all ordered items and the tools to make sure that the right items and right quantities are picked.
-Store associates can pick one or multiple orders simultaneously for greater efficiency
+- **[Pick](#pick-module)**—Get full visibility into all ordered items and the tools to make sure that the right items and right quantities are picked.
+Store associates can pick one or multiple orders simultaneously for greater efficiency.

-**[Stage](#stage-module)**—Enter a location where the orders are placed while customers are traveling to the store so Store Associates can find them easily for order handoff
+- **[Stage](#stage-module)**—Enter a location where the orders are placed while customers are traveling to the store so Store Associates can find them easily for order handoff

-**[Hand Off](#hand-off)**—Get real-time notifications after customers arrive at the store to minimize their wait time and handoff orders seamlessly
+- **[Hand Off](#hand-off-module)**—Get real-time notifications after customers arrive at the store to minimize their wait time and handoff orders seamlessly

-**[Orders](#orders-module)**—View a list of all orders placed for a store so that everyone knows the number of orders and status of each order.
+- **[Orders](#orders-module)**—View a list of all orders placed for a store so that everyone knows the number of orders and status of each order.

 >[!NOTE]
 >